stoic-devv/log-search-grpc/README.md

 1. Client invokes server function by passing a gRPC message
 2. Server is makes a REST call to the AWS API Gateway which serves the lambda function that is already deployed.
 3. Server sends the gRPC response to the client.

+## Youtube video
+For more details on using this repo check out this [youtube video](https://youtu.be/yyXu3mo2VJo)